jblakley/ScannerEKSQS/README.md

                         use NODES as number of desired nodes in the cluster -m MAXNODES, --maxnodes=MAXNODES
-                        use MAXNODES as number of maximum nodes in the cluster -i INSTANCE, --instancetype=INSTANCE
+                        use MAXNODES as number of maximum nodes in the cluster (only on create)
+  -i INSTANCE, --instancetype=INSTANCE
                         Use instance type INSTANCE in cluster -C, --create          Create the cluster
-  -B, --build           Build the deployment for the cluster -D, --deploy          Build and Deploy the cluster -S, --staging         Make this instance a staging machine -G, --scale           Scale the cluster and deployment to specified maximum
+  -B, --build           Build the deployment for the cluster -D, --deploy          Deploy the cluster
+  -S, --staging         Make this instance a staging machine -G, --scale           Scale the cluster and deployment to specified desired
-                        and desired nodes
+                        nodes (with -n option)
+  -H, --halt            Halt the cluster by changing autoscaling group desired
+                        size to 0
   -e, --delete          delete the cluster
-  -j NAME, --jsonconfig=NAME
+  -j FILE.json, --jsonconfig=FILE.json
-                        use NAME as json configuration file -d, --debug           Print debugging information -v, --verbose         Print detailed information #TODO
+                        use FILE.json as configuration file -d, --debug           Print debugging information -v, --verbose         Print detailed information #TODO
 ```